hofstadter-io/cuetorials.com/content/overview/foundations.md

 Conjunctions "meet" values together, combining their fields, rules, and data.
 They are like "and" and the `&` operator is used for them.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/overview/foundations/conjunction.html" lhsTitle="conjunction.cue"
+  file1="code/overview/foundations/conjunction.html" play1="true" title1="conjunction.cue"
-  rhsPath="code/overview/foundations/conjunction.json" rhsLang="json" rhsTitle="cue export conjunction.cue"
+  file2="code/overview/foundations/conjunction.json" lang2="json" title2="cue export conjunction.cue"
 >}}